AuON: A Linear-time Alternative to Orthogonal Momentum Updates: Methods

 \section{Methods}

+We hypothesize that forcing all update directions to unit length can be problematic, as not all directions contribute equally to optimization progress, some may be harmful (having a negative impact), or irrelevant to loss reduction.At first glance, it seems impossible: how can one suppress "harmful" directions without knowing what they are in advance?
+If one never explicitly decorrelates or identifies bad modes, how does it preferentially suppress them?

+The answer is that AuON exploits a statistical property of bad directions: they tend to be spiky.

+Most directions contribute equitably to the loss landscape; harmful or noisy directions are statistically rare and often appear as outliers—components that are much larger than average.
+When a harmful direction emerges, it appears as a spike or heavy-tailed component in the update matrix

+Harmful directions produce spiky gradients—they are discontinuous, scattered, and their components are extremely non-uniform.
+Normal, beneficial updates are smoother and have more balanced component magnitudes.Not all spiky updates are harmful and not all rare direction are spiky but spiky directions carry the potentially highest risk of maximum harm.Spiky updates are high-variance "gambles."
+If the spike hits a sensitive parameter, it causes massive damage (high loss).

-We hypothesize that forcing all update directions to unit length can be problematic, as not all directions contribute equally to optimization progress some may be harmful (having a negative impact) or irrelevant to loss reduction.
-Our goal is to develop an alternative method that removes the harmful directions or alignments and preserves the beneficial properties of near semi-orthogonalization while selectively scaling directions under unit-norm: decrease the scales of rare update directions relative to dominant ones and keep them all under a unit-norm trust region, meaning prioritizing directions with favorable conditioning that correspond to well-conditioned subspaces of the loss landscape under a spectral-norm trust-region.One solution is to apply a temperature-scaled softmax update matrix, followed by L2-renormalization, to bound the step under a trust-region.
-But computing softmax may be problematic as it introduces computational bottlenecks, and it does not preserve the semi-orthogonal property that is needed for an optimizer like Muon .
-We empirically find that the normalization with hyperbolic functions (cosh ) helps us achieve spectral-norm trust-region \cite{kovalev2025understandinggradientorthogonalizationdeep} and helps us preserve the near semi-orthogonal like properties, that are more stable and equitable learning dynamics compared to conventional gradient-descent steps, and stabilizes training by bounding spectral energy into a unit vector and equalizing directional gains, preventing overshoot along sharp curvature, reducing oscillations, and enabling larger learning rates by decoupling orientation from scale\cite{Peletier_2023}
+Our goal is to develop a method that suppress the harmful directions(spiky-gradient updates) or alignments and preserves the beneficial properties of orthogonalization while selectively scaling directions under unit-norm: one solution is to decrease the scales of rare update directions relative to dominant ones and keep them all under a unit-norm trust region, meaning prioritizing directions with favorable conditioning that correspond to well-conditioned subspaces of the loss landscape under a spectral-norm trust-region.To do that we can apply a temperature-scaled softmax update matrix, followed by L2-renormalization, to bound the step under a trust-region.
+But computing softmax may be problematic as it introduces computational bottlenecks and it can also dampens useful directions as a side effect of dampening, which is crucial for effective learning.
+We empirically find that the normalization with hyperbolic functions (cosh ) helps us bound the momentum updates under spectral-norm trust-region \cite{kovalev2025understandinggradientorthogonalizationdeep} and it is a clever statistical mechanism (the cosh-RMS scaling) that automatically dampens harmful directions as a side effect of dampening all spiky components.
+As a result we get "emergency brake” property which can handle exploding attention logits than Muon, especially in heavy-tailed regimes."Emergency Brake" is an emergent property of the hyperbolic cosine (cosh) normalization step.